abhishek25001011-boop/esim-tool-manager/README.md

 ## Future improvements

-Add other eSim tools, package managers such as `dnf`, `pacman`, and Homebrew, structured configuration, and richer repository/version reporting.
+Add other eSim tools, package managers such as `dnf`, `pacman`, and Homebrew, richer repository/version reporting, and broader cross-platform support.